 S.E.
 Wimberly Library's History

 The S.E.
-Wimberly Library is one of the oldest buildings on Florida Atlantic University’s Boca Raton Campus.
-In 1963, the facility was constructed on top of the abandoned, wooden structures of the old Boca Raton Army Air Field.
+Wimberly Memorial Library is one of the oldest and most historically significant buildings on the Boca Raton campus of Florida Atlantic University.
+Constructed in 1963, the facility was built atop the abandoned wooden structures of the former Boca Raton Army Air Field, linking the University’s earliest academic mission with the site’s earlier military history.

 library archives

-During the November naming ceremony, Wimberly was described as being a leader of boundless imagination and an inspiration for those who worked with him.
+During the naming ceremony, Dr. Wimberly was remembered as a leader of boundless imagination, deeply committed to academic excellence and an inspiration to those who worked alongside him.

-When the Wimberly Library opened on September 14, 1964, it was a five-story building that housed the office of the President, Dean of Academic Affairs, the College of Business, the College of Education, and all of the Administrative Affairs offices.
-The library only occupied the middle three floors.
+When the Wimberly Library opened in 1964, it was a five-story building that housed not only the library but also the offices of the University President, the Dean of Academic Affairs, the College of Business, the College of Education, and Administrative Affairs.
+At that time, the library occupied only the middle three floors.

 1964 library

-As the University grew in size, so did the library.
-In 1984, FAU admitted its charter freshman class of 257 students, officially making FAU a four-year university.
-One year later, the Wimberly Library saw its first major renovation.
+As Florida Atlantic University grew, the library expanded to match its needs.
+In 1984, the University admitted its charter freshman class of 257 students, officially becoming a four-year university.
+One year later, the Wimberly Library underwent its first major renovation.

 First renovation

-All of the non-library offices were moved across campus to new buildings, while library staff were moved into a three story, 86,268-square-foot addition.
-The new wing was connected to the old building by a 60-by-80- foot atrium, which is where our lobby is today.
+All non-library offices were relocated to new buildings across campus, while library staff moved into a new three-story, 86,268-square-foot addition.
+This new wing was connected to the original building by a 60-by-80-foot atrium, now the library’s main lobby.

 Cruser's sculpture